 Watch this video about data security:

 How Data Access Security Works

-The Sisense security model is designed to work asin both a 'Grant access' model and a 'Deny access' model.
+The Sisense security model is designed to work as both a 'Grant access' model and a 'Deny access' model.
 When applying a data security rule, you decide if access is blocked for everyone or open to everyone.
+(Assigning no value to Everyone is similar to blocking everyone.)
 The best practice is to leave 'Everyone else' set to 'Nothing', while granting groups and users with access to specific data values.
+Assigning no value to Everyone is the same as blocking everyone.
 The model accumulates grants, meaning that the most restrictive combination wins.
 So if both a group and one of its members have conflicting rules, the restrictive combination wins.

 Each data model contains tables and each table contains fields.

 A Data Security Rule defines that a specific user can only see any data of an entire row of a table, if a specific field in that row has a specific value(s).